 In a rush?
 You can use our Quick Contact Form to tell us the basic information about your case.

 On June 30, 2021, the FDA issued a Safety Communication document concerning the June 2021 recall of certain Philips CPAP machines, BiPAP devices, and mechanical ventilators.
-Therein the FDA pointed out the Philips recall health risks for patients and provided a list of recalled Philips products.
+Therein the FDA provided a list of recalled Philips products and pointed out the potential health risks for patients who used the recalled Philips products.

 That June 2021 FDA document, “Certain Philips Respironics Ventilators, BiPAP, and CPAP Machines Recalled Due to Potential Health Risks: FDA Safety Communication“, started with this rather alarming paragraph: